May 14, 2025

 • Self-awareness

-The CASPer test format has some updates!
-The new version is made up of 14 scenarios that are divided into two sections:
+The Casper test format has some updates!
+The new version is made up of 11 scenarios:

 Ensure you give complete answers because you can’t review them at the end.
 A different person grades each section, and once the exam has been scored, it’s sent to the programs you selected.
 You won’t receive your score, nor will you have access to it.